 Videos: Edwards SAPIEN device in action

 Take a look at the educational videos below, highlighting the two treatment approaches.
+All TAVR procedures are performed in the Medical Center's hybrid operating room.
 Note: video resolution may vary depending on the device you are using.
 Resolution can be adjusted from settings in full screen view on a PC.

 Edwards SAPIEN Transcatheter Heart Valve with the RetroFlex 3 Transfemoral Delivery System